 How many people live in your household?

 What is the estimated combined yearly income for your household?
 This includes all members of the household aged 18 and above.

+In the alternative, Program Administrators shall permit customers to establish eligibility by providing 30-consecutive days of income anytime during the prior twelve (12) months.

 This information is used to verify income eligibility against the AMI criteria.